DNnate/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

     -  is based on information flow, and is a multilevel model.
     - Simple integrity property: 🔥No read down ( individual may not read a file classified at a lower security level than the individual's security clearance. for example, users with a Top Secret clearance can’t read data classified as Secret). the implied allowed opposite is read-up.
     - Star (*) integrity property: 🔥No write up (for example, a user with a Secret clearance can’t write data to files classified as Top Secret)
+    - invocation property: prohibists subject at one level of integrity from invoking subjects at a higher level of integrity
     - By combining it with Bell-LaPadula, you get both confidentiality and integrity
 - 🔴**Take-Grant**:
-    - The take-grant model employs a directed graph to dictate how rights can be passed from one subject to another, or from a subject to an object
+    - The take-grant model employs a directed graph to dictate how rights can be passed from one subject to another, or from a subject to an object.
+Focuses on 📝Confidentiality
     - Four rules:
         - ⚒️take: The right to remove or take permissions from other users.
 The take rule allows a subject to take the rights belonging to another object.
         - ⚒️grant: The grant rule allows a subject to grant rights that it possesses on an object to another subject.